sjewitt/oreilly_flutter_complete_app_dev_course/readme.md

    hmm... `stf` no longer brings up the flutter options ARGH!!
 Its actually INLINE autocomplete!!
 So not broken after all :-)

+ Builds a simple list o movie titles.
+The key takehome in this section is the CONTEXT includes the scope for the text array from which the data is pushed to the Text() within the loop

+## 8.3 lists and loops

+A Collection to organize classes?
+ -